Lukashenka's sanctioned «wallet» Shakutsin continues business in the EU in spite of sanctions

 In 2021, Beltamozhvilia's revenues amounted to 362 million roubles.

 According to Russian arbitration court records, the firm's business profile is the re-export of flowers to Russia.
-This business blossomed in 2011 when Aliaksandr Lukashenka issued a decree that offered import privileges for re-export.
+This business blossomed in 2011 when Aleksandr Lukashenko issued a decree that offered import privileges for re-export.
 The decree completely exempted importers from paying VAT, provided that the goods were further exported from Belarus.
 This allowed Belarusian re-exporters to avoid paying taxes to the state budget and earn excessive profits.

 A Resolution of the Belarusian Council of Ministers classified the financial statements of this company.